First Aid Certification: More than Just a Certificate

 First aid certification teaches a basic knowledge of wound care, CPR, and how to deal with different medical emergencies.
 It's not a replacement for professional medical care but it can be used as an addition to your first-aid kit or in situations where you don't have access to professional help.

-To get certified as a first responder (or EMT), you need to take an accredited training course that includes classroom instruction on how to deal with injuries like burns and broken bones; CPR training; emergency childbirth procedures; controlling bleeding with pressure bandages; treating shock using tourniquets and dressing wounds with sterile gauze pads soaked in antiseptic solutions such as hydrogen peroxide or iodine solution (Betadine).
+To get certified as a first responder (or EMT), you need to take a training course that includes classroom instruction on how to deal with injuries like burns and broken bones; CPR training; emergency childbirth procedures; controlling bleeding with pressure bandages; treating shock using tourniquets and dressing wounds with sterile gauze pads soaked in antiseptic solutions such as hydrogen peroxide or iodine solution (Betadine).
 Some courses also include hands-on exercises like practicing chest compressions on mannequins and simulating cardiac arrest victims until their hearts start beating again!

 A good first aid course will teach you how to handle many common issues that can arise in the workplace, such as minor burns and bruises, cuts, scrapes, and allergic reactions.